Tiyanak: In popular culture

 Tiyanaks appeared in the 2006 TV series Super Inggo, dubbed as the "junanaks" by Budong and Pareng Jomar.
 They also appeared in week-32 2013 episodes of Juan dela Cruz.

 The Tiyanak is also featured as a monster, along with other Philippine folklore-inspired beings, in the Port Malaya patch of Ragnarok Online.

 The Tiyanak also appears as a featured monster in an episode of the Netflix anime series Trese.

-The Tiyanak appears in the video game Hellmaster by the company Dante Games represented by the number two fire card called Fire horn.

 Ophidian created an industrial techno track loosely themed around Tiyanak.